 Overseas holiday home insurance for English speakers

 Your dream could be a second home overseas, in which case a UK insurance company specialising in international properties is a popular option.
 This means your policy documents will be in English and you’ll have access to English-speaking claims experts.
+We don't offer cover for property abroad.

 Insurers regard overseas homes as higher risk as they may be empty for longer, so comprehensive contents and buildings insurance is essential.
 In areas with extreme weather and earthquakes, cover restrictions may apply.